meilisearch/specifications/text/0029-indexing-ndjson.md

 ### I. Summary

+To index documents, the body of the add documents request has to match a specific format.
+That specific format is then parsed and tokenized inside MeiliSearch.
+After which, the documents added are in the pool of searchable and returnable documents.

-The initiation step of document indexing is to send some file matching a format to be parsed and tokenized in order to give search results to end-users.
-An [NDJSON](http://ndjson.org/) file is easier to use than a CSV file because it propose a convenient format for storing structured data.
+An [NDJSON](http://ndjson.org/) data format is easier to use than a CSV format because it propose a convenient format for storing structured data.

 ### II.
 Motivation

 Currently, the engine only accepts JSON format as a data source.
-We want to give users the possibility of another simple file format to use.
+We want to give users the possibility of another simple data format to use.
 Thus, give them more versatility at the data source choices for the indexation step.

-Writing performance is also a motivation since JSON Lines file parsing is less CPU and memory-intensive than parsing standard JSON.
-When new lines represent separate entries it makes the NDJSON file streamable, thus, more suited for indexing a consequent data set.
+Writing performance is also a motivation since JSON Lines data parsing is less CPU and memory-intensive than parsing standard JSON.
+When new lines represent separate entries it makes the NDJSON data streamable, thus, more suited for indexing a consequent data set.

-While we give the ability to Meilisearch to ingest CSV files for indexing in this [specification](https://github.com/meilisearch/specifications/pull/28), we are aware of the limitations of CSV so we also want to provide a format that is easy to validate.
+While we give the ability to Meilisearch to ingest CSV data for indexing in this [specification](https://github.com/meilisearch/specifications/pull/28), we are aware of the limitations of CSV so we also want to provide a format that is easy to validate.
 Handling the validity of a CSV can be frustrating and difficult.
 Only strings can be managed within a CSV.
 In addition, there is no official specification except [RFC 4180](https://tools.ietf.org/html/rfc4180) which is not sufficient for all data scheme.

 Representing nested structures in a JSON object is easy and convenient.